 Making sustainable investment in housing is a key priority within the SHIP and this is achieved by incorporating energy efficiency measures and renewable technologies within the new build programme.
 The developments benefit from a range of sustainable measures including solar photovoltaic panels, district heating schemes and design measures to minimise space heating demand.
 This investment aligns to the Council's Environmental, Sustainability and Climate Change Strategy in supporting affordable warmth to households across the Council.
 The regeneration of Council communities is a strategic priority within the Council Plan and the SHIP.
-The Scottish Index of Multiple Deprivation shows that West Dunbartonshire has one of the highest levels of data zones within the 15% most deprived areas in Scotland.

 Through housing led regeneration and the provision of high quality homes, desirable communities are created where people want to live and which in turn can also attract private sector investment.